Adam is available for Consulting, Keynotes, Speaking, Teaching, Workshops & Writing.

-“Where this gets interesting is when you start to imagine how developers and designers might translate this theory into software around digital photography, in the realm of cybernetics.
+"This gets interesting when you start to imagine how developers and designers might translate this theory into software around digital photography in the realm of cybernetics.
 It will soon be possible to teach or programme a machine how to find something attractive or sexy.
-It isn't necessarily what that machine could do if it was created that’s interesting, the big question here is what can we learn and improve about the way that we live with technology today by exploring the way that the human brain reads beauty, validation and status cultures.”
+It isn't necessarily what that machine could do if it was created that's interesting; the big question here is what can we learn and improve about the way that we live with technology today by exploring the way that the human brain reads beauty, validation and status cultures."

 ‘How emerging tech can change the fashion industry in the next decade’